Missing large

 “they have already been caught lying in this case(pandemic) also”.
 Please define who you mean by “they” and what lie or lies you’re referring to.
 Without that information it’s not possible to go check on the facts.

-4. about 3 years ago on Barney & Clyde
+4. over 3 years ago on Barney & Clyde

 Quite clear.
 “No animals, …, shall be raised, bred, or kept”.
 Dogs?
 Cats?
 Fish?
 Birds!?
 Unless you include pet rocks, all pets that I know of are animals.
 I’m pretty sure that humans are being raised and bred in the community here, but I suppose none are being “kept” so there may be wiggle room.

-5. about 3 years ago on Pearls Before Swine
+5. over 3 years ago on Pearls Before Swine

 @JasonRamage Oh, I dunno.
 I prefer rye manhattans, and given that rye isn’t typically as sweet as bourbon, and especially Makers Mark, I think they call for more than a “splash” of sweet vermouth.
 How much exactly depends on the rye and vermouth, but somewhere between 1:1 or 2:1 rye to vermouth for my tastes.
 And bitters.
 Always bitters.
 The cherry is good if you have luxardo maraschino cherries (or make your own), most cocktail cherries aren’t good though.

-6. over 3 years ago on Mike Luckovich
+6. almost 4 years ago on Mike Luckovich

 Curious that you’re posting links to the Washington Post to supposedly bolster your argument then, considering that you don’t pay attention to it, and it specifically addressed Senators discussion legislation w/ regard to making elections more secure.
 And they can, specifically by providing money (in one form or another) to be used for specific purposes, like replacing election equipment.
 You’re just changing your argument to sow confusion.
 Just stop.

-7. over 3 years ago on Mike Luckovich
+7. almost 4 years ago on Mike Luckovich

 What does that have to do with the Washington Post article I commented on?
 The one that has nothing to do with the presidential election, except for the fact that republican leadership in congress decided in 2019 not to allow a vote on legislation to make elections more secure despite both republicans and democrats wanting to do so?